nerva-project/nerva-docs/docs/guides/cli.md

 Try launching the wallet with the flag ``--daemon-ssl disabled``.

 ## Getting help
 If you have questions that are not answered here or with the ``help`` command, remember that NERVA is very closely related to Monero, a larger project with more comprehensive documentation.
 Sometimes you'll be able to find an answer (quickly) by googling your question with 'monero' appended.
-Otherwise, please reach out on [Discord](https://discord.gg/xBHxnGN) (in **#cli-help**), our community is active and helpful.
+Otherwise, please reach out on [Discord](https://discord.gg/xBHxnGN) (in the **#cli-help** channel), our community is active and helpful.